-For many, the trip to Maya Bay was all about trying hard to get their best snap on Thailand’s most famous bay.
-Many were completely unaware of where they were, what spectacle of nature they were standing in.
+For many, the trip to Maya Bay was about trying hard to get their best snap on Thailand’s most famous beach.
+Many were completely unaware of where they were and what spectacle of nature they were standing in.
 This scenario, to me, was what summed up the Maya Bay setting perfectly.
-The chance to get that bucket list picture, and nothing else.
+The chance to get that bucket list picture… and nothing else.

 And when you found a moment where the coast was clear, you could stand there and imagine – if only for a few seconds – the pure, immaculate beauty this once was.

 New Rules for the Reopening of Maya Bay

 In three and a half years of closure, experts have had time to replant trees to help limit coastal erosion and replant coral to revive sea life in the waters.
 To avoid losing this revitalisation and reverting to the previous eco-disaster, new rules for Maya Bay visits have been imposed by local authorities to ensure the best environmental practice is in place for the coming tourist footfall.

 - No more docking in the main cove.
 A jetty is now in place on the other side of the island and will now be the only docking area for boats, keeping the bay entirely clear.